pyrochlore/obsidian-tracker/README.md

 - [ ] Support graphs showing the correlation between sets of data.
 - [ ] Add a helper panel for adding frequently used tracking targets to article.
 - [ ] Add a dateTarget key for tracking notes not named in the date format.
+- [ ] Add a 'targetDataSet' key to graph, allow the graph drawing selected dataset.
 And more ...

 P.S.
 Items may not be implemented in the order above.